By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 1 Remove – Remove blower housing

-2 Remove – Remove flywheel nut (use impact wrench).
+2 Remove – Remove the flywheel nut (use an impact wrench).
 No impact?
 Use a piston stop tool and ratchet and socket

-3 Examine Key – Both flywheel keyway and crankshaft keyway should align
+3 Examine Key – Both the flywheel keyway and crankshaft keyway should align

 How To Replace The Shear-key

-To replace the shear key the flywheel will need to be removed.
+To replace the shear key, the flywheel will need to be removed.
 This will require a puller tool.
 In addition, some flywheels may require tapping (thread cutting).
-It’s all covered here in this video “Replacing the flywheel key”.
-The flywheel should be torqued to spec when refitting and so a torque wrench is advised.
-You’ll find a video here on how to use a torque wrench.
+It’s all covered here in this video, “Replacing the flywheel key.”

 You can find all these tools here on the “Small engine tools page” or check out the Amazon torque wrench link below.Amazon Torque Wrench